Khivi: Marriage

 The couple had four children; two sons Datu and Dasu and two daughters Anokhi and Amro.
 Dasu was the elder son of Khivi and Lehna.
 According to some sources, the couple only had three children (omitting Anokhi).
 Khivi lived for 30 years after her husband's death to the age of 75.

 Langar service

 After Guru Nanak's initiation, Khivi continued the system of langar or free kitchen and administered it.
 It was popularly known as Mata Khivi ji da Langar (Mother Khivi's langar) and she was monumental in institutionalising the Sikh tradition of langar.
 She was also instrumental in making the Sewa (service) tradition in gurdwaras.
+She was the founder of the Pangat tradition, where people sit in systematic rows during meals.

 Khivi has a unique feat of being mentioned by name in the Guru Granth Sahib in a verse by Balwand:

 Balwand says that Khivi, the Guru's wife, is a noble woman, who gives soothing, leafy shade to all.
 Today, Gurdwaras serve millions of people every day and serve as her legacy.
 She gave the message of equality which makes all the children of God entitled to food.